GarrisonJ/heapify/README.md

 These two make it possible to view the heap as a regular Ruby list without surprises: heap[0] is the smallest item, and heap.sort maintains the heap invariant!

+## Why not a Heap class?

+Using an Array allows random access to the heap's elements.
+If we use a Heap class, we cannot allow random access while guaranteeing the heap invariant.
+For the same reason, we cannot efficiently implement Enumerable for a Heap class, but with the Array, we don't have to worry about that.
+It's obvious that it's the user's responsibility to maintain the heap.
+This makes using an Array much more flexible.

 ## Installation

 Add this line to your application's Gemfile: